jparkerweb/embedding-utils/README.md

 #### Presets

-Three built-in presets for common scenarios:
+Three built-in presets so you don't have to guess threshold values.
+Use `'high-precision'` for tight groups (e.g., near-duplicate detection), `'balanced'` for general topic discovery, and `'performance'` for fast broad groupings on large datasets.

 | Preset | Threshold | Min Size | Max Clusters | Best for |
 |--------|:---------:|:--------:|:------------:|----------|